If a 3 foot tall, 40 pound, bright yellow, wooden fisherman/wannabe pirate captain can accomplish his goals, so can you!

 - Future Friends: Every friend, imaginary or not, was once a stranger.
 Remembering that, and experiencing firsthand how Captain Ahab opens doors, should make new beginnings that much easier.

-- Finding Your Excuses: Most people make excuses that hinder their goals.
+- How Heavy is Your Excuse?: Most people make excuses that hinder their goals.
 It is time to start making excuses to achieve them.

 - ASK: The most important three-letter word in our language.
-When you start asking questions, instead of wondering ‘what if,’ things get done!
+When you start asking, instead of wondering ‘what if,’ things get done!

 “Ahab’s Adventures energized, entertained, and motivated our students.
 He kept an auditorium full of high school kids interested and engaged for 40 minutes.
 Not an easy thing to do.
 He inspired the kids to think about what they want out of the next four years, and more importantly, how they are going to make it happen.
 Teachers still refer to his talk specifically during classes and loved the follow-up list with all the things the kids identified as things they want to accomplish.
 We will use this list in future activities to keep the message alive.” -Jeremiah Ames, Principal, HVMHS

-“The part of Wiles’s speech that made it highly intriguing is that the stories of magnificent adventure did not come from himself, but from his companion who he is rarely seen without: a 40 pound, wooden, 70(ish)-year-old garden gnome who is also a world class traveler and honorary WCSU classmate named Captain Ahab.
+“The part of Wiles’ speech that made it highly intriguing is that the stories of magnificent adventure did not come from himself, but from his companion who he is rarely seen without a 40 pound, wooden, 70(ish)-year-old garden gnome who is also a world-class traveler and honorary WCSU classmate named Captain Ahab.
 Wiles anthropomorphizes Captain Ahab to help him (and not himself) do tasks as adventurous as skydiving or as benign as seeing the world’s largest ball of twine.
 The presentation is unique and one that truly inspires others to be the person they want to be and to do things that they want to do.
-It is well worth your time.” -Dillon, WSCU Orientation Leader
+It is well worth your time.” -WSCU Orientation Leader

 “Geeg never lets me get a word in!” -Captain Ahab

-It was a story from a stranger that started this crazy adventure, so why not let our story be the start of yours.
-Cheers.
+It was a story from a stranger that started this crazy journey, so why not let our story be the start of yours?
+Cheers!